cPanel offers lots of configurable features to support e-mail. Learn how to use them with these articles.

 Unsolicited e-mail (spam) is annoying.
 Learn how to enable and configure Spam Filters (powered by Apache SpamAssassin™) in cPanel to reduce the amount of spam your e-mail accounts receive.

 After you have enabled Spam Filters, you can set up your e-mail account to filter messages marked as spam and automatically redirect them to a folder.
 This article shows you how.

 You can use cPanel's email filters to block certain messages based on conditions that you define.

 You can use cPanel to enable the SPF and DKIM authentication frameworks and help reduce unwanted e-mail (spam).

 You can easily change time zone settings in the Horde, Roundcube, and SquirrelMail webmail clients.
 Learn how here.

-Learn how to import and export contacts in the Horde, Roundcube, and SquirrelMail webmail clients.
+Learn how to import and export contacts in the Horde and Roundcube webmail clients.